-Todd Vencil: Thanks, guys.
-Congrats on this -- it's a lot of work.
+: Thanks, guys.
+Congrats.
+I know this is a lot of work.

-Ward Nye: Hey, Todd.
+: Hey, Todd.

-Todd Vencil: Can you just talk about the aggregates market in North Texas and what your pro forma market share there looks like?
+: Can you just talk about the aggregates market in North Texas and what your pro forma market share there looks like?

-Ward Nye: You know, we'll certainly talk about the aggregates market in North Texas.
-And what we'll say is there's obviously a great deal of infrastructure work there.
+: You know what, we'll certainly talk about the aggregates market in North Texas, and what we'll say is there's obviously a great deal of infrastructure work there.
 And as I indicated before, the population dynamics in North Texas continue to be some of the most attractive in the United States.

-There was a "Wall Street Journal" article I guess last week outlining the top 10 housing growth markets in the United States.
-I want to say, Houston was number one on the list.
+There was a Wall Street Journal article, I guess, last week outlining the top 10 housing growth markets in the United States.
+I want to say [indiscernible] (58:37) Houston was number one on that list.
 I think DFW was number three on that list.

-As you recall, Todd, DFW really lagged the rest of Texas in the recovery.
-Because you had simply more energy activity in south Texas, Houston and parts of San Antonio than you did in DFW.
-So, from where we're sitting, looking at DFW right now, we love the infrastructure work.
-We like what's going on in res, we like what's going on in non-res and we think that's going to be incredibly attractive going forward.
-And coming back and looking at the market, it's a dynamic market.
-And we'll just leave it at that.
+As you recall, Todd, DFW really lagged the rest of Texas in the recovery because you had simply more energy activity in South Texas, Houston, and parts of San Antonio than you did in DFW.
+So from where we're sitting, looking at DFW right now, we love the infrastructure work, we like what's going on in res, we like what's going on in non-res and we think that's going to be incredibly attractive going forward.
+And coming back and looking at the market, it's a dynamic market, and we'll just leave it at that.

-Operator: Your final question comes from the line of (Keith Hughes) of (Fund Trust).
+Operator: Your final question comes from the line of Keith Hughes of SunTrust.

-(Keith Hughes): Thank you.
-Just wanted -- on the NOLs, just want to make sure I understand -- you're expecting 400 million of NOLs within the next 24 months (getting) the transaction price down.
+: Thank you.
+Just want to - on the NOLs, just want to make sure I understand.
+You're expecting \$400 million of NOLs within the next 24 months [ph] getting the transaction priced (59:27) down.
 Is that correct?

-Anne Lloyd: (After the) -- we think we'll be able to utilize over 400 million in NOLs on a pre-tax basis over the next few years.
+: I said that we think we'll be able to utilize over \$400 million in NOLs on a pre-tax basis over the next few years.

-(Keith Hughes): OK.
-And as one questioner had before, usually there's some limitations on that, in terms of how quickly you can realize those in mergers.
+: Okay.
+And as one questioner had before, usually there're some limitations on that in terms of how quickly you can realize those in mergers.
 Is there something unusual about these or something unusual about your position?
-And then second question -- is part of realizing those -- the (asset sales that earlier) which creates gains and then you can offset those?
+And then second question, is part of realizing those the asset sales you said earlier, which creates gains, and then you can offset those?

-Anne Lloyd: No, we've done an evaluation of the potential limitations, as built-in to our understanding of the realization pattern that we believe we'll have on those net operating losses.
-And obviously, any time you generate taxable gains, you can off those -- typically offset those with operating losses if you follow all the rules and regulations.
+: No, we've done an evaluation of the potential limitations, as built into our understanding of the realization pattern that we believe we'll have on those net operating losses, and obviously, anytime you generate taxable gains, you can typically offset those with operating losses if you follow all the rules and regulations.